JingnvAn/React-Spring-Boot-Webapp/README.md

     - Request Body: A JSON string representing the list of holidays in the format of (MM-dd-yyyy) to be added.
     - Example: `curl -X POST -H "Content-Type: application/json" -d '["01-01-2024", "01-18-2024", "02-15-2024", "05-31-2024", "07-05-2024", "09-06-2024", "10-11-2024", "11-11-2024", "11-25-2024", "12-24-2024", "12-25-2024", "12-31-2024"]' http://localhost:8080/product/set-user-holidays`

-*There are a few other endpoints dded for the purpose of developing and debugging, since the frontend is not interacting with them they are not documented here.
+*There are a few other endpoints added for the purpose of developing and debugging, since the frontend is not interacting with them they are not documented here.
 However, feel free to check out the source code for more details.